In this article, we go over common BMW noises and possible causes.

 BMW Brake Bleeding Instructions

-- BMW brakes soft when pressing brake pedal
+- BMW brakes may feel soft when pressing the brake pedal

 - Spongy brake pad feeling